 hormone therapy or chemotherapy may also be used.

-Robotically Assisted Surgery for Prostate Cancer
+Minimally Invasive, Robotically Assisted Prostate Surgery

 The da Vinci System gives surgeons a magnified 3D view of the surgical field and is equipped with special instruments that bend and rotate in ways the human hand cannot.
 These features enable surgeons to remove cancerous tissue with extraordinary precision and control.